SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/buildcode/sampledata/README.md

 ![](./images/openjoule.png)

-3. Accept the generated sample data.This will add the data in all entity.
+3. Accept the default prompt **generated sample data**.This will add the data in all entity.

 ![](./images/acceptdata.png)